The Secrets of Generating Art Ideas

 Also see this essay on Grading in Art .

-Example class strategies to learn art by learning to generate original art ideas Please note that this is but a short list of teaching methods that do not rely on examples.
+Example class strategies to learn art by learning to generate original art ideas and empathy Please note that this is but a short list of teaching methods that do not rely on examples.
 Art teachers have many other good ideas.
 You should try your own ideas and assess them.

 Please share what you learn.
 College courses alone do not make us into good teachers.
 College teachers have also learned to exploit our mirror neurons to the exclusion of imagination training.
 The best teachers are continually experimenting and assessing their own teaching experiments.
 When your experiment does not work, do not just drop it.
 First figure out what you forgot to do, or what else you need to add to make it work.
 Teaching is like making a painting--we learn by doing, assessing, and doing it again.
 I may paint over yesterday's painting, but yesterday's painting experience continues to inform today's artwork.